 - The epidemiological data relating dietary cholesterol to coronary risk are consistent with a weak positive association with coronary risk

 - While many studies adjusted for total energy intake, few adjusted for dietary saturated fat and only one study adjusted for fiber.
-This study found a 6% increase in the risk of coronary heart disease associated with 200mg per 1,000kcal per day intake of dietary cholesterol.
+This study found a 6% increase in the risk of CHD associated with 200mg per 1,000kcal per day intake of dietary cholesterol.

 |Dietary Adjustment Factors|